arnelbaloyo/zOS-automation/README.md

-# zOS-automation
+# zOS Mainframe Automation

-Automation with z/OS mainframe using Zowe-CLI, NPM Scripts, and TypeScript
+A demo on automation with z/OS mainframe using Zowe-CLI, NPM Scripts, and TypeScript